reimagined/resolve/docs/tutorial.md

     },
     (err, result) => {
       setShoppingListName('')
-      // A callback user to pass info about a newly created shopping list to the parrent component. onCreateSuccess(err, result)
+      // A callback user to pass info about a newly created shopping list to the parent component. onCreateSuccess(err, result)
     }
   )